-However, by itself, when the goal is to gather inventory from Oracle database servers, the TNSNames.ora file is just the first step.
+However, by itself, when the goal is to gather inventory from Oracle Database servers, the TNSNames.ora file is just the first step.
 Many other 'cogs in the machine' need to do their part for the .ora file to be beneficial:

-- You need a defined set of sites and subnets, most easily obtained by Active Directory import through an inventory beacon. - The subnet(s) containing your Oracle servers of interest must be assigned to the inventory beacon that collects the TNSNames.ora file, and which subsequently collects the Oracle inventory (see Assign Beacon to Subnet on page 156). - An inventory rule must be defined that associates the target subnet with an action including inventory collection using the TNSNames.ora file, and schedules its execution (see Configure Collection of Oracle Inventory on page 157).
+- You need a defined set of sites and subnets, most easily obtained by Active Directory import through an inventory beacon. - The subnet(s) containing your Oracle servers of interest must be assigned to the inventory beacon that collects the TNSNames.ora file, and which subsequently collects the Oracle inventory (see Assign Beacon to Subnet). - An inventory rule must be defined that associates the target subnet with an action including inventory collection using the TNSNames.ora file, and schedules its execution (see Configure Collection of Oracle Inventory).

-- Quite separately from the account that queries the OEM repository to create the TNSNames.ora file, one or more separate accounts must be defined that connect to the Oracle database servers and collect the inventory data.
-There are two parts to configuring these accounts: - The accounts must be created and given adequate permissions on each Oracle database server (there is a utility available to assist with this, as described in Inventory-Gathering Accounts on Oracle Servers on page 153) - The same accounts must be registered in the Password Store on the inventory beacon (see Save Inventory Account in Password Store on page 156).
+- Quite separately from the account that queries the OEM repository to create the TNSNames.ora file, one or more separate accounts must be defined that connect to the Oracle Database servers and collect the inventory data.
+There are two parts to configuring these accounts: - The accounts must be created and given adequate permissions on each Oracle Database server (there is a utility available to assist with this, as described in Inventory-Gathering Accounts on Oracle Servers) - The same accounts must be registered in the Password Store on the inventory beacon (see Save Inventory Account in Password Store).